 The sponsor and the member must promptly report to the Bank any material changes in the project, including but not limited to, any new sources of funds, failure to receive other project-related funds, or any other changes to the project's scope or terms (i.e., number of units, resident incomes, etc.).

-The Bank, in its sole discretion, may approve a written modification to the terms of an approved AHP application if there is or will be a change in the project that would change the score that the project received in the funding period in which it was originally approved provided that:
+If, prior to or after final disbursement of funds to a project from all funding sources, in order to remedy noncompliance or receive additional subsidy, there is or will be a change in the project that would change the score that the project application received in the AHP funding round in which it was originally scored and approved, had the changed facts been operative at that time, the Bank, in its sole discretion, shall approve in writing a request for a modification to the terms of the approved application, provided that:

-- The project, incorporating any such changes, would meet the eligibility requirements of the AHP regulations; - The project, as reflective of such changes, continues to score high enough to have been approved in the funding period in which it was originally scored and approved by the Bank; and - There is good cause for the modification, and the analysis and justification for the modification are documented by the Bank in writing.
+- a) The project, incorporating any such changes, would meet the eligibility requirements of the AHP regulations; - The project sponsor or owner make a reasonable effort to cure any noncompliance within a reasonable period of time, and the noncompliance could not be cured within a reasonable period of time; - c) The project, as reflective of such changes, continues to score high enough to have been approved in the AHP funding round in which the application was originally scored and approved by the Bank, which is as high as the lowest ranking alternate approved for funding by the Bank; and - d) There is good cause for the modification, which may not be solely remediation of noncompliance, and the analysis and justification for the modification, including why a cure of noncompliance was not successful or attempted, are documented in writing.